 Generic Name and Formulations:

-Ado-trastuzumab emtansine 100mg, 160mg; per vial; powder; for IV infusion after reconstitution.
+Ado-trastuzumab emtansine 100mg, 160mg; per vial; lyophilized pwd for IV infusion after reconstitution and dilution; preservative-free.

 Indications for KADCYLA:

 Treatment in patients with HER2-positive (+), metastatic breast cancer (MBC) who previously received trastuzumab and a taxane, separately or in combination.
 Patients should have either: received prior therapy for metastatic disease or developed disease recurrence during or within 6 months of completing adjuvant therapy.

 Give by IV infusion only over 90mins.
 3.6mg/kg max every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.
 Subsequent infusions may be given over 30mins if previously tolerated.
 Monitor closely for possible SC infiltration during infusion.
 Dose modifications: see full labeling.